toddkarin/vocmax/README.md

 pip install vocmax
 ```

-This package depends on the following packages.
+This package depends on the following packages:
 - pvlib
 - pandas
 - numpy